bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Honor HTTP If-Modified-Since
 * Lazily only fetch as few archives resulted from #compaction as possible to satisfy a user action
 * Where supported, scan backwards (forwards?) in the file with HTTP range requests to only fetch metadata updates and newly appended entries
+* Optimize feed for chronologically incremental ordering, but accept appending a few edited older entries at the end
+* Allow variable width empty whiteout filler entries so larger feeds may be edited in-place in a bandwidth efficient way

 ### Instance federation